junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Nick crawls out on his hands and knees, lying down on the ground on his back, breathless.
 "Castiel," he murmurs in his hoarse voice, then starts laughing hysterically.
 "Of course."

 The ghost of Castiel reemerges, snarling and barging at the man.
 He doesn't seem to even register Dean's there.
 His eyes are bloody, bulging out of his face.
-His feature is all wrong, stretched and sharpened, looking nothing like his old self.
+His features are all wrong, stretched and sharpened, looking nothing like his old self.
 More like...
 Dean's heart sinks.
-Cas is exactly like those vengeful spirit in the ghost movies they watched together.
-The desperation of revenge and killing Nick has changed him.
+Cas is exactly like those vengeful spirits in the ghost movies they watched together.
+The desperation for revenge and killing Nick is changing him.

 "Cas, no, stop!"
-Dean positions himself between the man on the ground and Cas, spreading his arms to form a human wall, trying to block the ghost of Cas from approaching Nick.
+Dean positions himself between the man on the ground and the flying ghost, spreading his arms to form a human wall, trying to block the ghost of Cas from approaching Nick.
 His right hand is still holding the pot plant.
 "You're not thinking straight, Cas!
 We don't kill people!
 We're better than this!"

 The vengeful spirit that can only distantly show the features of Castiel screams.
 He repeats in a high-pitched sound: "He has to die!
 Die!
 DIE!"

 Then, "He killed my family!
 Look at me!
 Blood!
 All the blood!"

 Castiel charges toward Nick.
-Instinctively, Dean jumps before Nick, colliding in with the ghost.
-The twisted long fingernails of the ghost scratches his face, and the freezing cold sensation pours down from his head.
+Instinctively, Dean jumps before Nick, colliding with the ghost.
+The twisted long fingernails of the ghost scratch his face, and the freezing cold sensation pours down from his head.
 Dean sinks inside his head again, standing in the middle of the imaginary movie theater.
 But different from all the other times, this time, he's not alone.

 There is another man standing there, facing the screen.
 He wears a long trench coat, covering his figure.
-From his back, Dean can only see his shaking standing posture and tousled black hair.
+From his back, Dean can only see his shaking, standing posture and tousled black hair.

 Dean walks to him slowly, calling.
 "Cas?"